About the course

 SSELP is dedicated to respecting, valuing, and supporting all our trainees, colleagues and pupils.
 Every person within our community of schools is treated as an equal regardless of disability or need.

 We believe that everyone within our community has an important contribution to make to our schools whether that be in the classroom or in shaping the wider culture and ethos of our schools.

-You have the choice whether you disclose your disability or need to SSELP School Direct or directly to your school.
-However, disclosure means that we then have the opportunity to put in the support you require to enable you to succeed and reach your full potential during your initial teacher training course.
+You have the choice whether you disclose your disability or need to SHU, SSELP School Direct or directly to your school.
+All disclosures are treated with sensitivity and confidentiality.
+Making a disclosure means that we then have the opportunity to put in the support you require to enable you to succeed and reach your full potential during your initial teacher training course.

 Apply on the UCAS website.
 You’ll need to register with UCAS before you can apply.

 Visit Get into Teaching for guidance on applying for teacher training.

 When you apply you’ll need these codes for the Choices section of your application form:

 Training provider code:

 You’ll also need to choose a training location – select the relevant location name on the application form.

 Tinsley Meadows Primary Academy, 5 Rivers TSA, Sheffield, South Yorkshire S9 1SG